bobnatural/CMSSync/CMSSync/Readme.txt

 Instead of ADOnly transaction type it is better add list of CcmAttributes in same level as HintAttributes.
 If one of CcmAttributes changed then submitCPR.

 ReleseNotes:
-Jul 13 2016
+Jul 14 2016
 18. Call CreateCPR only if GetLifecycleStatus returns empty string.
 I.e. no card is issued.
 17. AIMS_NO_SUCH_USER special EventID 12.
 16. Print Null-ed attributes when Hint not found.
+Printing out each memberOf group that appears in the config and a Yes or No?
 15. Accountdisabled and Smartcardrequired allowed in transition rules.
-14. Filter OudnTomonitor is matched by contains.
+14. Filter OudnTomonitor is matched by "exact" logic.
 13. In HealthCheck print all unavailable AD(s) in one message 'the following health check failed ...'  with special EventID=120.
 12. In Polling don't print if AD is unavalable.
-Only if all AD(s) is unavalable?
+Only if all AD(s) is unavalable.

 Jul 07 2016
 11. On startup, if all of Dest AD is down then don't start.